 Dale Earnhardt Jr. won 24 times and earned 94 top-10s in his Xfinity Series career.
 Most impressively, he won a pair of championships in 1998 and 1999.
 However, the season before he won his first championship, he had one of the most memorable races of his career, and it wasn’t for how well he finished.
 In fact, it was just the opposite.

-On the latest episode of the Dale Jr. Download, Earnhardt had former NASCAR driver Robert Pressley on as a guest.
+On a September 2021 episode of the Dale Jr. Download, Earnhardt had former NASCAR driver Robert Pressley on as a guest.
 The pair relived old racing memories together and revisited one particular race at Gateway back in 1997.
 Pressley shared his account of what happened on that blazing-hot summer day outside of St. Louis, and Earnhardt filled in the blanks.
 When the story ended, those in the studio and the listening audience were laughing and shocked by what they heard.

 Dale Earnhardt Jr. begins Xfinity Series career

 Dale Earnhardt Jr. made his NASCAR Xfinity Series debut in 1996, running a single race and finishing a respectable 14th at Myrtle Beach.
 The following year, Earnhardt ran a limited schedule, competing in just eight races.

 He failed to qualify twice that year, including his first attempted race of the season at Hickory.
 Earnhardt earned a pair of 39th-place finishes in his next two events at Nashville and Watkins Glen.
 Interestingly, his next race at Gateway, located just outside of St. Louis, would turn out to be one of the most memorable races in his Hall of Fame career.

 And it was memorable for all the wrong reasons.